-Flynas' Annual Performance Records Historic High, Flying More Than 11M Passengers In 2023, Up 28%
+flynas' Annual Performance Records Historic High, Flying More Than 11M Passengers in 2023, up 28%

-Fleet upscaled by 35%, seat capacity up 22% and 57 new destinations and routes added We are proud of flynas' performance and results in 2023, which reflect the strength of our business model, the distinguished effort made by our team, and the effectiveness of our strategic plan”

-- Bander Almohanna, CEO and Managing Director of flynasRIYADH , SAUDI ARABIA , January 2, 2024 /EINPresswire / -- flynas , the national air carrier and the leading low-cost airline in the Middle East and the world, reported record results for its performance in 2023 compared to the previous year 2022, with a historic increase in the number of passengers to more than 11.1 million passengers, growing more than 28%.
+(MENAFN- JUMMAR PR) Riyadh, January 1, 2024: flynas, the national air carrier and the leading low-cost airline in the Middle East and the world, reported record results for its performance in 2023 compared to the previous year 2022, with a historic increase in the number of passengers to more than 11.1 million passengers, growing more than 28%.

 The leading LCC has taken delivery of 19 new aircraft during 2023, upscaling fleet size to 64 aircraft, an increase of more than 35%, which enabled it to move forward with implementing its strategic plan for growth and expansion under the slogan "We Connect the World to the Kingdom."
 Consequently, flynas launched 57 new destinations and routes to 10 countries during the year, inaugurated its fourth operations base at Prince Mohammed bin Abdulaziz International Airport in Madinah, and increased seat capacity by 22% for domestic and international flights.